adbergen/budget-tracker/README.md

 ## Usage

-<p> This application is designed to allow a user to view, create, and track daily workouts.
-Multiple Exercises in a workout can be logged each day.
-The name, type, weight, sets, reps, distance traveled, duration of excercise, can also be logged.
+<p> This application is designed to allow a user to add or subtract funds to their transaction history with or without an internet connection

 <hr>